CoolMan-Al/rpi-collection/README.md

-# Raspberry Pi Script Collection
+# RPi Scripts

-A collection of Raspberry Pi scripts that are used on the Raspberry Pi
+A collection of Raspberry Pi scripts that use different modules and components

 ## Script List
 ### List of Scripts with their relevant hardware/modules